Jarsky/qBitTorrent-Cleanup-Script/README.md

 --------------

 1. Download the script.
-2. Install TS (apt install moreutils)
-3. Set your paths in the configuration
+2. Set your paths in the configuration
-4. Setup a cronjob to automate this script
+3. Setup a cronjob to automate this script
 <br />
 e.g to set a cronjob as root run <code>sudo crontab -e</code> and create a cron entry
 <br /><br />